 - First DQ (tech disqualification) will result in loss of points and funds earned for the night.
-Second tech DQ will result in not being able to compete in the Pure Stock class for the remainder of the season.
+Second tech DQ will result in not being able to compete in the Factory Stock class for the remainder of the season.

 - No factory type shoulder belts or straps can be used.
 Racing belts are required on shoulders and seat and are not to be more than one (1) year old.

 - Snell 90, SA 95 or better helmet recommended.